BRIEF HISTORY OF OCRA

 Membership of the Association had doubled to 70 only two months after that first meeting in July 1936.
 In December 2015, 1,770 out of 2,418 households were members (73%).
 The subscription in 1936 was 1 shilling (5p) per person, then in 1937 it was 3 shillings (15p) and, when later made per household, became 2 shillings and sixpence (12½p), or half a crown to those of us old enough to remember the old money!

 It was not until 1975 that inflation triggered a number of increases, culminating in a 60p rate in 1983.
-It was increased to £1.00 in 1989 and has remained the same until 2010 when it was increased to the still very affordable amount of £2.00.
+It was increased to £1.00 in 1989 and has remained the same until 2010 when it was increased to £2.00.
+In 2022 the decision was taken to increase the subscription to £3.00 to reflect the increasing costs.